Karuvambram, Manjeri

 Karuvambram is a location in Manjeri Municipality in Malappuram district of Kerala State of south India.

 Culture

 Karuvambram village is a predominantly Muslim populated area.
 Hindus exist in comparatively smaller numbers.
 So the culture of the locality is based upon Muslim traditions.
 Duff Muttu, Kolkali and Aravanamuttu are common folk arts of this locality.
 There are many libraries attached to mosques giving a rich source of Islamic studies.
 Most of the books are written in Arabi-Malayalam which is a version of the Malayalam language written in Arabic script.
 People gather in mosques for the evening prayer and continue to sit there after the prayers discussing social and cultural issues.
 Business and family issues are also sorted out during these evening meetings.
 The Hindu minority of this area keeps their rich traditions by celebrating various festivals in their temples.
 Hindu rituals are done here with a regular devotion like other parts of Kerala.
+Sree Vishnu Kshethram and Sree Karimkalikav bhagavathi kshethram are the two hindu temples situated here.
+Thalapoli mahotsavam which is a ten day festival held in the month of April is one of the most celebrated festival of this land.
+People from various parts gather here for this particular programme.